top of page

 Templates can work if you know your target job (job title), but if you feel lost, it's always best to take a highly personalized and objective approach when writing a resume and working with a professional.

-As a guide, I’ve designed a visual below that, I hope, will help you get an idea of what should be changed in your resume and how you should handle all the career info you have.
+I’ve designed a visual below that, as a guide, will hopefully help you get an idea of what to change in your resume and how to handle all the career information you have.

 These tips are general and applicable to a majority of roles and professional levels.